 The next day he calls Sally Hayes, a young woman he used to date.
 They go to a play and eat lunch.
 Holden tries to call Jane but chickens out and hangs up.
 Later, Holden and Sally go ice skating, and Holden becomes irritated with her when she won’t agree to run away with him.
 The following person Holden sees is Carl Luce, a student at Columbia University.
 The two don’t get on as Luce believes that Holden is too immature.

-While drunk, Holden breaks into his own home to speak with his sister Phoebe.
-She gives him some advice, and he tells her about a fantasy in which he’s the “the catcher in the rye,” a person who catches children before they’re about to fall off a cliff, an allusion to adulthood.
+While drunk, after he goes to the lagoon in Central Park, where he used to watch the ducks as a child, Holden breaks into his own home to speak with his sister Phoebe.
+She gives him some advice, and he tells her about a fantasy in which he’s the “the catcher in the rye,” a person who catches children coming out of a field of rye before they’re about to fall off a cliff, an allusion to adulthood.
+This was inspired by a song he heard a little boy singing: “If a body catch a body comin’ through the rye.”
+Phoebe tells him that the words are “If a body meet a body coming through the rye,” from a poem by Robert Burns.

 Towards the end of the narrative, Holden goes to the apartment of his former English teacher, Mr. Antolini.
 He tries to help Holden figure out his life, but Holden is too tired and falls asleep.
 He leaves the apartment after becoming concerned that Mr. Antolini is making advances on him.
 He spends the night sleeping on a bench in Grand Central Station.